splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/10-preparation.md

 Make sure the output of get pods matches the output as shown above.
 This may take a minute or so, try again until all services are shown as **RUNNING**.

-Once they are running, the application will take a few minutes to  fully start up, create the database and synchronize all the services, so let's get the actual source code for the application downloaded in the mean-time.
+Once they are running, the application will take a few minutes to fully start up, create the database and synchronize all the services, so let's get the actual source code for the application downloaded in the meantime.

 ## 2. Downloading the Spring Microservices PetClinic Application

  For this exercise, we will use the Spring microservices PetClinic application.
-This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version witch actual microservices.
+This is a very popular sample Java application built with the Spring framework (Springboot) and we are using a version with actual microservices.

 First, clone the PetClinic GitHub repository, as we will need this later in the workshop to compile, build, package and containerize the application: